hedlundb/SN-RoofPendant/README.md

 # Project: Sierra Nevada Roof Pendant BMI-Microbe
 This repository contains data (supplementary tables) and novel code pertaining to the manuscript tentatively titled "Synecological response of spring benthic prokaryotes and macroinvertebrates to Paleozoic roof pendant-derived calcium".
-Will update with DOI after publication.

 ## Data S1 folder
 Description: Data S1, aka the supplementary tables (in '.xlsx' format), are included within this folder.